Do your morning and evening skincare routine have to be different?

 Here’s what a good evening skincare routine looks like:

-- Double cleansing: if you’re wearing makeup, use an oil-based cleanser to melt everything off your face.
+- Double cleansing: If you’re wearing makeup, use an oil-based cleanser to melt everything off your face.
 If it leaves a greasy residue behind, use a water-based cleanser to rinse it away.
-No makeup?
+No or little makeup?
 Your morning cleanser will do.

-- Retinol: if you’re 25+, use retinol 3 or 4 times a night to boost collagen production and fight wrinkles.
+- Retinol: If you’re 25+, use retinol 3 or 4 times a week to boost collagen production and fight wrinkles.
 You can find my fave retinol products here.

 Dry skin?
 Tweak your evening skincare routine like this: